What Special Preparations Must be Made in the Jewish Home for Passover?

 C. Because of the large number of food products which contain Chametz or Kitniyot ingredients, only food products manufactured under reliable rabbinical supervision should be purchased for Passover use.
 That includes beverages, condiments, spices, and all processed foods such as fruits and vegetables, fish, meat and dairy products, and especially, baked goods.

 D. Grain alcohol is a fermentation product, and is therefore Chametz.
-Any edible items which normally contain grain alcohol, including whiskey, liquor, and liquid medications (however, see paragraph F for further information on medications), and even those which are not usually taken internally (such as perfumes, cologne, toilet water, hair spray, hair tonic, shaving lotion, mouthwash, liquid and roll-on deodorants) should be treated as Chametz unless specifically approved for Passover use.
+Any edible items which normally contain grain alcohol, including whiskey, liquor, and liquid medications (however, see paragraph F for further information on medications) should be treated as Chametz unless specifically approved for Passover use.

-E. Totally inedible non-food products which contain grain alcohol such as polish, ink, paint and floor wax, are permissible for Passover use.
+E. Totally inedible non-food products which contain grain alcohol such as perfume, soap, shampoo, detergent, polish, ink, paint and floor wax, are permissible for Passover use.

 F. Any person with a medical condition must consult his or her physician and rabbi to ascertain the medicines that should be taken during the holiday, and any special procedures that should be followed.